About Me

 - Various internal presentations to the ANU Centre for Gravitational Astrophysics.

-Presentation slides and posters are available upon reasonable request.
+Presentation slides and posters are available upon request.

 - SciTechDaily - April 2022, Continuous Gravitational Waves in the Lab.
 Available at https://scitechdaily.com/continuous-gravitational-waves-in-the-lab/.